kailash-manasarovar/statement/docs/timeline/2021/march.md

 - I'm scratching my chin now, just like [Harsha did in 2018](../early-years/interim.md#hired-for-sport-again) at Adaptive.
 - I'm tasked with writing their Whitepaper.
 - I produce a detailed and honest description of everything they have, without ever once saying *it's never gonna work*.
-- They hire another writer who works with the CTO (*he's the man* Anita told me, in a kind of breathless reverence), who had been out of the company for a short period while he was in rehab - I was told.
+- They quietly hire another writer I never meet, who works with the CTO (*he's the man*, Anita told me, in a kind of breathless reverence), who had been out of the company for a short period while he was in rehab - I was told.
 - I wondered if they meant prison.
-- Anyway, the first time I notice that my entire UI can be hacked (I'm on a company laptop), they publish my Whitepaper on their website, the honest one, but I can only see it from my laptop.
+- Anyway, the first time I notice that my entire UI can be hacked and rewritten (I'm on a company laptop), they publish my Whitepaper on their website, the honest one, but I can only see it from my laptop.
 - When I look the company up from a different device on a completely different network I see something very different.
 - Publicly, I see a document containing total lies about the tech; that it's robust, fast, secure, that it can cope with heavy load.
 - They never mention the Raspberry Pis.